msc-network/rails-aide/README.md

 * Piggy back running rails commands - involves storing model attributes and generate the rails command
 * Better config using a local file to overwrite the default if present (Viper)
 * More involved templates including imports, mixins etc.
 * Make it more generic for other Rails apps.
-Possible rename to 'railsgo'
+Possibly rename to 'railsgo'

 ## Credits